 "this is a very very funny book.
 It is funny and serious at the same time in its assault on the awful things all of us are doing to the language.
 He is our leading spokesman for clear and concise and direct language. his book is moving, inspiring, and human.
 It's just marvelous. - Bob Woodward

-Casey: The Lives and Secrets of William J. Casey-From the OSS to the CIA By Joseph Persico
+William J Casey - From OSS to CIACasey: The Lives and Secrets of William J. Casey-From the OSS to the CIA

 Fabulous book about big business - the founding, history and culture of IBM.